Detroit Minimum Wage Law Attorneys Help Fight Wage Theft

 What To Do if You Need Help

 Often, workers fear losing their jobs if they speak up about suspected wage theft.
-Michigan and Federal law prohibit employers from firing employees or taking any other adverse employment action against an employee for filing a complaint with the state’s Wage and Hour Division or consulting with an attorney.
+Michigan and Federal law prohibits employers from firing employees or taking any other adverse employment action against an employee for filing a complaint with the state’s Wage and Hour Division or consulting with an attorney.
 If your employer retaliates, you have additional rights and may be able to pursue further compensation.

 From a Happy Client